icon icon icon icon icon icon icon

 Getting Around D.C.

 Traveling around the nation’s capital is easy and we highly recommend using Google Maps to plan your travel options.
-Located just four blocks from the U.S. Capitol, our host hotel – AC Hotel Marriott Capitol Hill Navy Yard – is easily accessible by several modes of transportation:
+Our host hotel – AC Hotel Capitol Hill /Navy Yard – is easily accessible by several modes of transportation:

-By Metro: The Navy Yard-Ballpark Station on the Green Line or the Capitol South Station on the Orange, Blue and Silver Lines are the closest Metro stations to the AC Hotel.
-DCA and IAD airports are both served by the Washington Area Metro system, and we recommend using the train for transportation while staying in D.C. and traveling back from Capitol Hill using the Capitol South station.
+By Metro: The Navy Yard-Ballpark Station on the Green Line is the closest Metro station to the AC Hotel.
+DCA and IAD airports are both served by the Washington Area Metro system, and we recommend using the train for transportation while staying in D.C..

 By Car: Uber, Lyft, and taxis are widely available in D.C.